baidubce/terraform-provider-baiducloud/website/docs/r/instance.html.markdown

 * `ephemeral_disks` - (Optional) Ephemeral disks of the instance.
 * `fpga_card` - (Optional, ForceNew) FPGA card of the instance.
 * `gpu_card` - (Optional, ForceNew) GPU card of the instance.
 * `instance_type` - (Optional, ForceNew) Type of the instance to start.
-Available values are N1, N2, N3, C1, C2, S1, G1, F1.
+Available values are N1, N2, N3, N4, N5, C1, C2, S1, G1, F1.
 Default to N3.
+* `keypair_id` - (Optional, ForceNew) Key pair id of the instance.
 * `name` - (Optional) Name of the instance.
 Support for uppercase and lowercase letters, numbers, Chinese and special characters, such as "-","_","/",".", the value must start with a letter, length 1-65.
 * `related_release_flag` - (Optional, ForceNew) Whether to release the eip and data disks mounted by the current instance.
 Can only be released uniformly or not.
 Default to false.
 * `relation_tag` - (Optional, ForceNew) The new instance associated with existing Tags or not, default false.
 The Tags should already exit if set true